-The per capita income in Montclair in 2010 was $60,426, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $241,704 for a family of four.
-However, Montclair contains both very wealthy and poor people as well.
+The per capita income in Montclair in 2018 was $78,039, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $312,156 for a family of four.

-Montclair is an extremely ethnically-diverse town.
+Montclair is an extremely ethnically-diverse township.
 The people who call Montclair home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montclair residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Montclair include Italian, German, English, and Russian.
+Montclair also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.33% of the township’s residents.
+Important ancestries of people in Montclair include Irish, Italian, German, English, and Polish.

 The most common language spoken in Montclair is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.